Cultural influence of the September 11 attacks: Depictions of the World Trade Center

-Influence on comic books
+Influence on American superhero fiction

 American comic books have always carried patriotic tones, especially during the Cold War—perhaps the most notable example is the character Captain America.
 9/11 shifted the political climate and with it re-centered the public's attention on Muslims.
-Perhaps the most mainstream example of the influence 9/11 had on comic books is Iron Man, who was previously an anti-communist crusader; his canon was rewritten in comics after 9/11 and in the widely popular 2008 film Iron Man.
+Perhaps the most mainstream example of the influence 9/11 had on comic books is Iron Man, who was previously an anti-communist crusader; his canon was rewritten in comics after 9/11 and in the widely popular film Iron Man (2008).
 In the film, billionaire Tony Stark learns his weapons were sold without his knowledge to various terrorist groups after he was kidnapped and tortured in Afghanistan.

 Symbolism

 The September 11 attacks gained an iconographic meaning.
 This was due to the fact that the Twin Towers of the World Trade Center in New York City were portrayed as symbolic buildings representing American financial power, and the Pentagon in Arlington County, Virginia was portrayed as a symbolic building representing American military power.
 Backed up by the media and literature, many people see 9/11 as an attack on the economic and military power of America.
 Furthermore, the attacks are often pictured as a symbol for an era of war and terrorism.